4453-Final-Project/WebSearch-Agent-Project/README.md

 ## 5) Run a quick test

 First, run check_env.py and ensure no errors are being produced.
 If any are, follow the instructions to clear them before proceeding.
+You'll know you're ready when "Verification Complete" is printed out.

 Assuming you have downloaded the correct model run this to test: